grab/engineering-blog/_posts/2017-10-04-the-art-of-hiring-good-engineers.md

 [So you need to hire a Good Engineer](/so-you-need-to-hire-good-engineers)

-Thank you for reading and please share some ideas for future inspiration, I love challenges !
+Thank you for reading and please share some ideas for future inspiration, I love challenges!